LukeShortCloud/rootpages/src/ansible.rst

    -  http\_proxy = A HTTP proxy to use.
    -  https\_proxy = A HTTPS proxy to use.
    -  no\_proxy = Websites that should not be proxied.
+   -  project\_data\_dir = A directory to share between the containers that stores local project playbooks.

 -  docker (build)